arkency/posts/posts/2016-10-27-the-typical-ruby-bugs-with-changing-the-last-line-in-a-method.md

 And the exception under the hood was something about `IOError`, which didn't help in debugging it.

 As you see, two different stories, but the same problem - changing the last line of a method.
+Be careful with that :)